MrGmo/FoP/lesson_1/README.md

 2. Complete the brownies.html file with the semantically appropriate tags.

-3. Build a bbc.html file with all the appropriate tags by just looking at the picture.
+3. Build a bbc.html file with all the appropriate tags so that it mirrors the BBC.png picture that is included in this folder.

 Extra Resources on HTML/CSS: